TheOriginalGeez/Cupid/README.md

 Once you're not seeing any more messages, open the Mod Configuration Menu in the ESC menu.

-When inside this menu press TAB to back out of any config screens.
-If you click on an MCM menu and it does not appear back out of all the menus (wait for any messages to disappear) and try again.
+**When inside this menu press TAB to back out of any config screens.** ***If you click on an MCM menu and it does not appear back out of all the menus (wait for any messages to disappear) and try again.***

-### THE MCM OPTIONS ARE BEING REDONE LIVE AS OF August 26th 7:13AM PST.
-New sections will appear as I finish them.
-Expect typos.
-Make sure you are on the [Cupid GitHub](https://github.com/TheOriginalGeez/Cupid/blob/master/README.md) and not on the site to have the information update as fast as possible.

 ### ABMM